arindam31/ImageResizer/README.md

 16) Add pull down for extension choice - BMP - Done (now ext of each file is detected and used)
 17) Add quality options in UI (default can be kept as 80) - DONE
 18) Single File image preview - DONE
+19) Add a pop up for finished conversion..no of files converted - DONE

 Pending: